BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 By separating the logical aspect of flow writing from the visual aspect, you can focus on the data and avoid the distraction of layout adjustment.

 ## Define nodes
-The first part of creating a code-based flow is to define your nodes' shape, color and contents:
+The first part of creating a code-based flow is to define your nodes' shape, color and contents.
+Each node is declared on a new line and given a unique name, styling and text label (in the brackets after the name).

+Certain keywords, like `node`, are universal keywords, whose styling is applied to all future nodes thereafter.

+The rest of the lines represent nodes themselves, for example `prompt_welcome`, which in brackets is assigned the shape `box`, color `lightblue` and a multi-line text label.

+The very first line of the graph denotes that the data below will form a directional graph, or `digraph`, and is necessary for the renderer to work right.
+The graph type is followed by a unique name (`tel_flow`).

 ```dot
 digraph tel_flow {
     node[style=filled]